Home ] Up ] Books ] Search Inquiry ] Contents ]

 Highland Games

-Scouting was invented by a man named Baden-Powell.
-He said that "Scouting is a game" and he wrote lots of Scouting games in which Scouts pretend to "kill" each, just as human boys have done from the dawn of time--until the feminists were invented!
+Scouting was invented by a military man named Baden-Powell.
+He said that "Scouting is a game" and he wrote lots of games in which Scouts pretend to "wound," "kill," and "snatch the life from" each other, just as human boys have done from the misty dawn of time, until the day that feminists were invented!

 SIBERIAN MAN HUNT: "A man has escaped through the snow and a patrol follows his tracks, but, when they think they are nearing his hiding place, they advance with great caution because for them one hit from a snowball means death.
 The escaped person has to be hit three times before he is killed."

-For the complete texts of winter games written by Baden-Powell (he invented Scouting), see:
+For the complete texts of winter games written by Baden-Powell, see:

 http://inquiry.net/outdoor/winter/activities/games